 There is no general exam period at our university.
 Exams take place at the end of the lecture period or afterwards.
 If you need more detailed information, please contact the department of your subject.

 Semester fee - semester ticket

 At JGU, there are no tuition fees.
 But all students - including exchange and ERASMUS students - have to pay the semester fee ("Semesterbeitrag").
 The semester fee is a mandatory student services charge which entitles students to use the service institutions and benefits at JGU (e.g. student union canteen, sport facilities); thus fee payment is a necessary prerequisite for enrolment.
-The semester fee is about € 300 and includes a "Semesterticket".
+The semester fee amounts to around € 320 and includes a "Semesterticket".

 The semester ticket ("Semesterticket") entitles you to ride all busses, streetcars and local trains (S-Bahn or Nahverkehrszug) in Mainz and Wiesbaden as well as the in the larger Rhein-Main area.
 The ticket is valid for the official term period (winter: October 01 to March 31; summer: April 01 to September 30), not just for the lecture period.
 So basically, the semester ticket obviates the need to buy a car.

 Exchange students do not have to pass a formal language examination in German in order to qualify for enrolment at JGU.
 We do, however, expect intermediate language proficiency in German equivalent to B1 (Common European Framework of Reference for Languages, CEFR).
 This is also valid for ERASMUS students.

 Students at the faculty of Medicine and Dentistry who want to spend their practical year in Mainz must prove German language proficiency equivalent to C1.

 The Internationale Studien- und Sprachenkolleg (ISSK) offers German language courses for exchange students during the lecture period.
 For more information on how to register for the German language courses you can visit the website of the ISSK.